 By late afternoon, head back to downtown Kyoto and check out the bustling Nishiki Market.
 This is one place where you can sample a variety of street food, from delicious mochi to sushi and even grilled seafood.
 But don’t eat too much.
 You’ll want to save stomach space for dinner.
 The small alley of Pontocho to the east (walking distance from Nishiki Market) offers a plethora of dining options.
 My personal favorite is Iroha which serves excellent sukiyaki.

-Getting to Kansai Airport From Kyoto
+Getting From Kansai Airport to Kyoto (& Vice Versa)

 If you are heading back to Kansai International Airport after visiting Kyoto, I would suggest purchasing a JR West Kansai Area Pass valid for 1 day rather than buying a one-off train ticket.
 This will save you 680 Yen on your train ride (780 Yen if you buy the area pass online).
-You can purchase the area pass online HERE for a further 100 Yen discount on top of the 680 Yen savings.
+You can purchase the area pass online here for a further 100 Yen discount on top of the 680 Yen savings.

 Where to Stay in Kyoto and Osaka

 Osaka: Few other hotels are as convenient as Hotel Hankyu Respire Osaka which offers direct trains to Kansai Airport or Kyoto.
 Room prices are also reasonable, rendering it an excellent mid-tier option.
 You can also check for the most competitive prices for hotels in Osaka through this aggregator here.